Saswad: Demographics

 As of 2019, Saswad had a population of 78,521.
 Males constitute 52% of the population and females 48%.
 Saswad has an average literacy rate of 85%, higher than the national average of 59.5%: male literacy was 90%, and female literacy was 80%.
 In Saswad, 12% of the population was under 6.

 Geography

 Given its proximity to Pune, Saswad may become part of Pune metropolitan area.
 The town is just 25 km away from Pune city and 20 minutes from Hadapsar.
-The Eotte (Royal Purandar) city that is under construction is 10 km from Saswad and Magarpatta City, Amannora Tower City are 25 km from Saswad.
+The Eotte (Royal Purandar) city that is under construction is 10 km from Saswad.
+Magarpatta City and Amannora Tower City are 25 km from Saswad.
 Saswad offers many apartments and shopping complexes.
 Saswad is the base for visitors to nearby Khandoba temple at Jejuri, the ek-mukhi Datta temple at Narayanpur and the historic Purandar fort.
 It is mentioned as the residence of Peshwa Bajirao in the TV soap Peshwa Bajirao.

 Saswad city recently received Cleanest city in India award from Urband Development Ministry of India.